Charpyy/FlansBulletProtect/README.md

 **How its work:**

-create a new region called "spawn" finish.
+create a new region called "spawn" with the command /rg define spawn finish.